 - Lizard Folk: He is a kobold.

 - Nice Hat: Belkar makes him into one.

-- Why Did You Make Me Hit You?: He considers someone "leaving his threatened area" (and thus being open for an attack of opportunity) as reason enough to strike.
-Twice in a row (thanks to the feat "combat reflexes").
+- Why Did You Make Me Hit You?: He considers someone "leaving his threatened area" (and thus being open for an attack of opportunity) as reason enough to strike; twice in a row (thanks to the feat Combat Reflexes).
 Also a Mythology Gag — this is the exact language the Dungeons & Dragons PHB uses.
 "Moving out of a threatened square usually provokes an attack of opportunity from the threatening opponent."

 Alignment: Neutral Evil

 A half-elf conjurer from the Warthog's School of Wizardry and Sorcery, and Zz'dtri's replacement as Vaarsuvius's evil opposite.

 Alignment: Neutral Evil